-1. If any of the following circumstances occurs, the dates of the meetings, sessions, contents of motion, all independent directors' opinions and the company's response should be specified: None

-(1) Matters referred to in Article 14-3 of the Securities and Exchange Act.

-(2) Other matters involving objections or expressed reservations by independent directors that were recorded or stated in writing that require a resolution by the board of directors.

-- 2. If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: For the Manager and Employee Compensation Distribution Proposal discussed on March 18, 2020, directors Liu, Hua-Hsing and Liu, Min-Liang, then were managers of the Company, and thus recused from the proposal discussion and voting.
-For the Nomination and Review of Independent Director Candidates Proposal discussed on March 18, directors Lee Shu-Lan and Chen, Po-Yung, then were independent directors of the Company, and thus recused from the proposal discussion and voting.
-For the Manager Performance Bonus and Annual Bonus Distribution Proposal discussed on Nov 12, directors Liu, Hua-Hsing and Liu, Min-Liang, then were managers of the Company, and thus recused from the proposal discussion and voting. - 3.
+- 1. If any of the following circumstances occurs, the dates of the meetings, sessions, contents of motion, all independent directors' opinions and the company's response should be specified: None - (1) Matters referred to in Article 14-3 of the Securities and Exchange Act. - (2) Other matters involving objections or expressed reservations by independent directors that were recorded or stated in writing that require a resolution by the board of directors. - 2.
+If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: For the Manager and Employee Compensation Distribution Proposal discussed on March 17, 2021, directors Liu, Hua-Hsing and Liu, Min-Liang, then were managers of the Company, and thus recused from the proposal discussion and voting.
+For the Manager Performance Bonus and Annual Bonus Distribution Proposal discussed on Nov 11, directors Liu, Hua-Hsing and Liu, Min-Liang, then were managers of the Company, and thus recused from the proposal discussion and voting. - 3.
 TWSE/TPEx-listed companies are required to disclose the evaluation cycle and period, scope of evaluation, evaluation method, and evaluation items of the self (or peer) evaluations conducted by the Board of Directors, and to fill out "Implementation Status of Board Evaluations." : The board of directors passed the "Evaluation of the Board of Directors" on August 13, 2020.
-Accordingly, the Company conducted the evaluation of the board of directors at the end of 2020, in which individual director, the board of director and functional committees completed self-performance reviews.
-The evaluation includes the following factors:

-A. Their grasp of the Company's goals and missions;

-B. Their recognition of director's (or the functional committee's) duties;

-C. Their degree of participation in the Company's operations;

-D. Their management of internal relationships and communications;

-E. Improvement in the quality of decision making by the Board of Directors;

-The results of the evaluation of the board of directors for 2020 have met the assessment standards and were reported to the Board of directors on March 17, 2021.

-4. Measures taken to strengthen the functionality of the board: The Company has established independent director positions, an Audit Committee, and a Remuneration Committee to assist the board in carrying out its monitoring duties.
+Accordingly, the Company conducted the evaluation of the board of directors in the beginning of 2021.
+The evaluation includes the following factors: - A. Their grasp of the Company's goals and missions; - B. Their recognition of director's (or the functional committee's) duties; - C. Their degree of participation in the Company's operations; - D. Their management of internal relationships and communications; - E. Improvement in the quality of decision making by the Board of Directors; - The results of the evaluation of the board of directors for 2021 have met the assessment standards and were reported to the Board of directors on March 17, 2022. - 4.
+Measures taken to strengthen the functionality of the board: The Company has established independent director positions, an Audit Committee, and a Remuneration Committee to assist the board in carrying out its monitoring duties.
 Both committees, with professional teamwork and detachment, periodically report their activities and resolutions to the Board of Directors to help with business decisions.